Competing orders and cascade of degeneracy lifting in doped Bernal bilayer graphene

-\emph{Half-metal}.~Chemical potential serves as an infrared cutoff for the renormalization group (RG) flow of any four-fermion interaction.
-Thus, although at the bare level $U>V_2$, at low doping their renormalized strengths diverge in a similar fashion.
+\emph{Half-metal}.~Chemical potential yields an infrared cutoff for the renormalization group (RG) flow of four-fermion interactions.
+Thus, although at the bare level $U>V_2$~\cite{interactionstrength:comment}, at low $\mu$ their renormalized strengths diverge in a similar fashion, as all quartic interactions have the same scaling dimension and receive similar quantum corrections, which wash out their difference at the microscopic or bare level after long RG time once many fermionic modes are integrated out.
 As a result the LAF and QAH orders show a prominent competition in the infrared regime, giving rise to a quarter-metal.
-But, at intermediate doping, Hubbard-U possibly dominates over $V_2$, resulting in the disappearance of the QAH order.
-Also, at the bare level Hubbard-U is attractive in the LAF and ferromagnet channels, as can be shown by generalizing the Hamman decomposition~\cite{szaboroy:selection}.
-But, as the system flows into the low density regime, the ferromagnetic component disappears under coarse grain, and only LAF order survives, as for the quarter-metal.
-By contrast, at intermediate doping, LAF can in principle be accompanied by at least a small ferromagnet ($\Delta_F$).
+But, at intermediate $\mu$ when only a few fermionic modes are integrated out, Hubbard-U dominates over $V_2$ as $U>V_2$ at the microscopic level and quantum corrections are insufficient to smear out such difference, resulting in the disappearance of the QAH order.
+Also, at the bare level Hubbard-U is attractive in the LAF and ferromagnet channels, as shown from the generalized Hamman decomposition~\cite{szaboroy:selection}.
+But, as the system flows into the low $\mu$ regime, the ferromagnetic component disappears under coarse grain, and only LAF order survives, as for the quarter-metal.
+By contrast, at intermediate $\mu$, LAF can in principle be accompanied by at least a small ferromagnet ($\Delta_F$).
 Then the effective single-particle Hamiltonian reads

-The relative spin orientations of the ferromagnet and LAF is chosen in such a way that their corresponding matrix operators mutually anticommute, yielding a configuration of maximal condensation energy gain.
+The relative spin orientations of the ferromagnet and LAF are chosen in such a way that their corresponding matrix operators mutually anticommute, yielding a configuration of maximal condensation energy gain.
 The energy spectra of $H_{\rm CHF}$ are $\pm E_{\tau, \sigma}-\mu$, where for $\tau, \sigma=\pm$